DarkTechnomancer/darktechnomancer.github.io/README.md

 Without formulas, a common de facto algorithm (credit to discord user xsinx) for finding the best server to target is to pare the list down to only servers with a hacking requirement of half your level, then divide their max money by the time it takes to weaken it once.
 Pick whichever server scores highest.
 (For a fully functional batcher, you don't need to do that division, but if you had one of those you wouldn't be reading this.)

-When allocating RAM, you might be tempted to distribute an operation with very high thread counts across multiple servers. **Don't**.
+When allocating RAM, you might be tempted to distribute an task with very high thread counts across multiple servers. **Don't**.
 This will cause your batcher to underperform due to security increases and throw off your calculations, causing desyncs.
-Make sure each operation in a batch fits on a single server (you can distribute the batch across different servers, though).
+Make sure each task in a batch fits on a single server (you can distribute the batch across different servers, though).
 Note: Technically this doesn't apply to weaken, but it tends to have the lowest thread counts anyway, and it could mess up timing.
 Don't tempt fate.

 ### What's the deal with Formulas?
 Formulas.exe, aka the formulas API, is a powerful tool that allows you to do calculations with player and server objects (among a variety of other things that aren't relevant to this guide). **None of these functions are necessary for making a batcher.** Whether it's threadcounts, timing, desyncs, or even keeping your batcher running after a levelup happens, you do not *need* formulas.